splnkit/splunk-tracer-java-common/README.md

 Contains an example implementation of the tracer (used for integration testing).

-## grpc

-Contains the transport layer specific to the grpc flavor of the splunk tracer.

 ## okhttp

 Contains the transport layer specific to the okhttp flavor of the splunk tracer.